jaloo555/jaloo555.github.io/_posts/infosec/2019-07-12-hardware_notes.md

 - DVI: a more modern version of VGI
 - HDMI: more modern, can also transmit audio
 - Display port / usb-c: newest standard

+## File Systems
+- It's like a protocol for accessing files on and saving files to storage
+- ***Clusters***
+  - Every storage device is broken down into a series of clusters (the smallest section of the disk that can be used to store a file)
+  - *Slack space* is saving a 1kb file on a 32kb cluster, wasting 31kb
+  - Each cluster has an address
+- Usually, a metadata (used to index and store info for the file) and a content file is stored per file -> Why we can recover files: we simply delete the metadata from the index and mark the content cluster as overwritable

+## FAT32
+- FAT32 is introduced with Windows 95.
+Uses File Allocation Table to map each cluster
+- Doesn't support files larger than 4GB
+- Doesn't support file permissions because it doesn't store metadata for who created a file
+- Used primarily in USB drives

+## exFAT
+- Designed for USBs as well, doesn't support file permissions
+- Larger file size, designed to replace FAT32

+## NTFS
+- New Technology File System, used by modern windows
+- Includes permissions support, encryption support and shadow copies (backup files effectively)
+- Large file size limit
+- Can heal from data corruption
+- Limited support by non-Windows system

+## EXT3
+- Extended File System is used in linux
+- Supports permissions and encryption but not shadow copy
+- Max file size of 2TB
+- 'Journaling' file system, means that changes to the disk are tracked in a separate file system called the journal
+  - Can recover the drive due to corruption

+## EXT4
+- Modern version of EXT3
+- Supports permissions, encryptions, no shadow copy
+- You can turn off journal, has faster disk check process

+## HFS+
+- Hierarchal File System Plus is a proprietary file system only compatible with Mac OS
+- No file size limitations, has a journal system with permissions and encryptions

+## APFS
+- Apple File System is the modern Mac file system
+- Duplicate files can be stored without additional space, with changes to one copy of a file being saved as a delta (diff old & new)